lisha7677/getting-and-cleaning-data-course-project/CodeBook.md

 5           STANDING <br/>
 6             LAYING <br/>

-features: 68 varibles were selected because they contain "-mean()" or "-std()", varibles names were replaced with descriptive names. <br/>
+features: 68 varibles were selected because they contain "-mean()" or "-std()", varibles names were modified to be descriptive. <br/>
 timeBodyAccelerometerMeanX <br/>
 timeBodyAccelerometerMeanY <br/>
 timeBodyAccelerometerMeanZ <br/>